SmorkalovG/topleaked/README.md

 Options are
 ```
 -n   --size how many items from top should be printed
--o --output use 'gdb' for passing output to gdb, 'human' [default] for human readable output
+-o --output use 'gdb' for passing output to gdb stdin, 'human' [default] for human readable output
+-s --offset start from position s, use it to offset gcore
+-l  --limit max number of 8byte words to read
 -t   --time print processing time
+-f   --find find pattern
+-a --around szie of context of find
+-h   --help This help information.
 ```

 To process hex from output into classes or functions from your code pass output to gdb